dr0nser/dr0nser/README.md

 <h1 align="center">
     Hey there, I'm Souvik👋
 </h1>
-<p style="font-size: 15px;">I'm a ServiceNow Developer who loves to work with web technologies.
-Currently, I am focused on brushing up my front-end web development skills.
+<p style="font-size: 15px;">I'm a Software Developer who loves to work with web technologies.
+Currently, I am focused on brushing up my full-stack web development skills.
 I'm also passionate about learning new technologies that I can leverage to solve real-world problems.</p>
 <br>

 # 🔧 Tools and Technologies